Kitatine/ny-crime-edav-2021/data/README.md

 # data
-All the data would be put under the path.
+haha All the data would be put under the path.
 All the files located under the directory would be ignored.